Status: Not Listed

 Eastern box turtles are one of the most commonly seen turtles in the wild.
 The reptile’s carapace is dome-shaped and covers most of its body, and has ridges and furrows that develop with age.
 The upper part of the turtle’s mouth is slightly hooked, and its toes are slightly webbed.
 On average, an eastern box turtle is about five to six inches (13 to 15 centimeters) long.

-There are several subspecies of eastern box turtles that come in different colors.
+There are several subspecies of eastern box turtles that have different coloration.
 Some eastern box turtles have brown shells, while others have olive-brown shells with decorative yellow markings.
-Most of the eastern box turtles you see will have yellow markings on their dark feet and face.
-However, some individuals have no yellow markings at all.
+Most eastern box turtles have yellow markings on dark feet and faces—however, some individuals have no yellow markings at all.

 Box turtles like warm weather, but if it gets too hot, they will seek some protection from the sun.
 In the heat of the day, they will hide under logs or leaves or take a swim in a pond.
-If it is not too hot, then you’ll find eastern box turtles searching for their next meal or basking.
+If it is not too hot, then eastern box turtles can be found searching for their next meal or basking in the sun.

 These turtles are omnivorous and will eat almost anything, including berries, insects, roots, flowers, eggs, and amphibians.
 Younger turtles tend to be more carnivorous than adults, hunting in ponds and streams for food.
 As adults, box turtles primarily feed on land.

 In northern regions this diurnal species hibernates, burrowing itself in stream bottoms, stump holes, or mammal burrows.
 They have even been observed hibernating in the same space year after year.

 Box turtles also have an effective technique for defense.
 When threatened, they will retract all of their limbs into their shell and clamp it shut.
 Very few predators can effectively prey upon adult box turtles because of this technique.